-GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded and monitored GQ6(a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice.
-The establishment are in the process of validating a continuous temperature monitoring system for the freezers used to store human tissue, with the view to moving to an electronic system in due course.
-At present, no alarm testing of the freezers is carried out.
-However, in the event of a critical storage temperature failure, each freezer has a CO 2 back-up cylinder attached to it.
-There is no documented assessment of risk for storage failure or sample damage Minor to determine whether existing and planned mitigations are adequate.
+GQ6 Risk assessments of the establishment's practices and processes are completed regularly, recorded, and monitored GQ6(a) There are documented risk assessments for all practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice.
+There are documented health and safety risk assessments but there are no risk assessments for practices and processes requiring compliance with the HT Act and the HTA's Codes of Practice.
 "The establishment submitted sufficient evidence to address this shortfall before the report was finalised."
+Minor